Pradeep-selva/react-hide-on-scroll/README.md

 <details>
   <summary>HideOn</summary>

+To hide an element when reached a div or a specified height(px)

 |  Props   | Description                                                                       | Type      | isOptional |
 | :------: | --------------------------------------------------------------------------------- | --------- | ---------- |